BladePolska/brianthebot/README.md

 ## Plugins in this repository
 ### Code review Asana task creator
-Description
+Description.

 ## Developing Brian
 1. You need Redis and Hubot installed.
 1. Rename `example_config.json` to `config.json`. **Store all your credentials there.**
 2. run `./bin/hubot_dev`.
 It will run local redis for you using dev_redis.conf present in the directory.
+Please see that Redis will run daemonised.
 3. Develop.
 If everything is cool, push to master.
 4. Updated our Brian on Heroku by pushing to it.